colinta/SublimeSimpleMovements/README.md

 I used this ability in TextMate a lot, and wanted it here.
 It's basically using the keyboard to scroll, by a little or a lot.

-###### Select next
-I don't like the way "Incremental Find" works in sublime text.
-I prefer the quick-and-immediate search that TextMate provided via `ctrl+s`.
-To that, I added regex search, search+extend-selection (with support for multiple cursors) and reverse search.
-You should master these, they are **REALLY REALLY** useful!

-###### Multiple cursors => less cursors
-I really love the multiple cursors feature of Sublime Text.
-The `simple_movement_one_selection` command can either remove one cursor, or select one of the cursors.
-For instance, I might select five things, then iterate through then using `super+1..5`.
-Or select all of them in the document, and go to the first or last.
-Or unselect the first and last.
-Again, really useful, but you'll need to learn them.

 ###### Select duplicates
-This is a weird one, honestly I don't remember when I use it, but it's bound to `F6` and I guess I use it often enough... anyway it's based on multiple selections.
 Select a bunch of things that might be similar, then activate this command.
-It will unselect the *first* of each unique item.  wat?  yeah, well, I said it's a weird one.
+It will unselect the *first* of each unique item, leaving it up to you what to do with the duplicates.

 Installation
 ------------

 1. Using Package Control, install "SimpleMovement"

-Or:

-1. Open the Sublime Text Packages folder
-    - OS X: ~/Library/Application Support/Sublime Text 3/Packages/
-    - Windows: %APPDATA%/Sublime Text 3/Packages/
-    - Linux: ~/.Sublime Text 3/Packages/ or ~/.config/sublime-text-3/Packages

-2. clone this repo
-3. Install keymaps for the commands (see Example.sublime-keymap for my preferred keys)

-### Sublime Text 2

-1. Open the Sublime Text 2 Packages folder
-2. clone this repo, but use the `st2` branch

-       git clone -b st2 git@github.com:colinta/SublimeSimpleMovements

 Commands
 --------